logan169/PyWhale/README.md

 PyWhale was created to keep things as simple and intuitive as possible while performing complex requests to REST api.
 It contains all functions available in [whaleclub.co REST api documentation](http://docs.whaleclub.co/#overview) allowing user to get simultaniously up to 5 markets price, place live or turbo trades, easily switch between real/demo mode or BTC/DASH trading and much more.
 For better user experience, I've took the liberty to reformat whaleclub.co api functions documentation into functions doc string so one could access all relevants informations directly.

 As far as I know, PyWhale is the only alternative language available if you can't (or just do not want to) use the javascript wrapper in order to interact with whaleclub REST api.

-PyWhale was created in collaboration with Charles Smith with the idea of using it as a based to create trading bots.
+PyWhale was born from collaboration between Charles Smith an hobbyist trader and Logan Schwartz a programer with the idea of using it as a based to create our trading bots.
+We then decided to share it with the community as we do believe that there is great minds out there that could had made a profitable use of it.

 ## __Dependencies:__